kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 ![Codeship no autodetection](../../assets/ci-comparison/codeship/codeship-no-autodetection.png)

+Project setup is geared only towards dynamic languages (same problem as with [CircleCI](#circleci)).
+Codeship assumes that your build has two phases, downloading of dependencies and running unit tests.
+Obviously this is not the way compiled languages like Java work (as both Maven and Gradle fetch their dependencies on demand)

 However the thing that bothers me most with Codeship is that once you are finished with the setup a build does NOT run at all.
 There is no build button!